 The following types of Chinese product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-China has highly positive net exports in the international trade of machinery including computers.
-In turn, these cashflows indicate China’s strong competitive advantages under the machinery-related category.
+China has highly positive net exports in the international trade of machinery including computers as well as electronics.
+In turn, these cashflows indicate China’s strong competitive advantages under machinery-related categories.

 Below are exports from China that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country China’s goods trail Chinese importer spending on foreign products.